nubenetes/awesome-kubernetes/docs/terraform.md

 	- [cloudbuild.co.uk: Part 7: Terraform with Azure - Deploy a variables file in Terraform](https://cloudbuild.co.uk/part-7-terraform-with-azure-deploy-a-variables-file-in-terraform/)
 	- [cloudbuild.co.uk: Part 8: Terraform with Azure - Deploy terraform.tfvars file](https://cloudbuild.co.uk/part-8-terraform-with-azure-deploy-a-terraform-tfvars-file/)
 - [techcommunity.microsoft.com: Implement Azure landing zones with HashiCorp Terraform](https://techcommunity.microsoft.com/t5/azure-migration-and/implement-azure-landing-zones-with-hashicorp-terraform/ba-p/3241071)

+#### Azure Terrafy and AzAPI Terraform Provider
+- [==Announcing Azure Terrafy and AzAPI Terraform Provider Previews==](https://techcommunity.microsoft.com/t5/azure-tools-blog/announcing-azure-terrafy-and-azapi-terraform-provider-previews/ba-p/3270937) On Azure, businesses may choose many flavors of IaC tooling to manage their Azure resources including HashiCorp Terraform, Bicep, ARM templates, Ansible and many more.
+We encourage you to choose the IaC tool that best suits your needs.
+Our mission is to ensure that no matter which tool you choose, you have the best experience and integration with Azure.

 #### Terraform in Azure DevOps
 - [==adamtheautomator.com: How to Build Infrastructure with Terraform in Azure DevOps== 🌟](https://adamtheautomator.com/terraform-azure-devops/)